-In an interview with Charlie Rose, Apple’s CEO, Tim Cook has talked about user privacy, and how Apple’ deals with personal data as opposed to how companies like Google deal with your personal data.
+In an interview with Charlie Rose, Apple’s CEO, Tim Cook has talked about user privacy, and how Apple deals with personal data as opposed to how companies like Google handle your personal data.

-Users privacy has been a hot topic over the last few months, and the Apple CEO thinks that user privacy will be very important over the next twelve months.
+User privacy has been a hot topic over the last few months, and the Apple CEO thinks that user privacy will be very important over the next twelve months.
+Tim Cook emphasized that Apple has always prioritized user privacy and security.
+He mentioned that Apple designs its products and services with privacy in mind, ensuring that user data is encrypted and secure.
+For example, Apple’s iMessage and FaceTime services use end-to-end encryption, meaning that only the sender and receiver can read the messages.

-He also talked about Edward Snowden, and the rumors that there were back doors in Apple servers, that Apple quickly denied when all documents were released by Snowden.
+He also talked about Edward Snowden and the rumors that there were back doors in Apple servers, which Apple quickly denied when all documents were released by Snowden.
+Cook reiterated that Apple has never worked with any government agency to create back doors in its products or services.
+He stressed that Apple is committed to protecting user data and would fight any attempts to weaken its security measures.

 Source Digital Trends